saumik8763/content-jenkins-pipeline/README.md

-# content-jenkins-pipeline for jenkins intigration with Elastic Beanstalk
+# content-jenkins-pipeline for jenkins intigration with Elastic Beanstalk for CD